 I am finally getting around to writing our first Ridgefood post!
 Sorry it’s taken forever!

 Friends, one of the very best things about Ridgewood — and what inspired me to explore all the food nooks and crannies of the ‘hood and start this website — is sfogliatelle from Catania Bakery on Fresh Pond Road.
-Being not that into custardy fillings and dry cookies, I am not really a huge fan of Italian pastries.
+Since I’m not into custardy fillings and dry cookies, I don’t usually enjoy Italian pastries.
 But sfogliatelle (aka “lobster tails”) are sooo good.
 The bottom is sort of a cross between a cream puff and a croissant, and the top is all these flaky, crunchy layers.
 Delicious!
 It’s filled with a version of French pastry cream that is basically whipped cream with powdered sugar and egg white for a bit more body.

-FYI: There’s another branch of Catania Bakery at 487 Harman Street, a few blocks over in Brooklyn.
+FYI: There’s another branch of Catania Bakery at 487 Harman Street (corner of Cypress), a few blocks over in Brooklyn.
 A few key differences: Pastries are topped with a maraschino cherry (?!), and more importantly, THE LOBSTER TAILS ARE NOT THE SAME.
 The filling is more custard-like, which I do not enjoy and cannot recommend.

 64-10 Fresh Pond Road [map]